OctopusDeploy/docs/docs/deployments/patterns/branching.md

 ### Feature branches {#Branching-Featurebranches}

 Feature branches are usually short lived, and allow developers to work on a new feature in isolation.
-When the feature is complete, it is merged back to trunk/master.
+When the feature is complete, it is merged back to the `trunk` or the `main` (default) branch.
 Often, feature branches are not deployed, and so don't need to be mapped in Octopus.

 ![](images/3278442.png "width=500")